 Pros & Cons of Accounts Receivable Financing:

-AR financing comes with its pros and cons.
+AR financing, also known as invoice factoring, comes with its pros and cons.

 Pros of Accounts Receivable Financing: